js-geo/placing-points/README.md

 # Placing points with React

 Small exercise using React.
-You can click somewhere within the page to place points!
+You can click anywhere within the page to place points!
 Also, you can turn coordinates on/off and change the theme from dark to light and vice versa.

 ## 🚀 Start
 Install dependencies: